SAP-archive/cloud-cf-lets-chat/README.md

 * REST-like API
 * Basic i18n support

-## Coding Samples

-Any software coding and/or code lines / strings ("Code") included in this documentation are only examples and are not intended to be used in a productive system environment.
-The Code is only intended to better explain and visualize the syntax and phrasing rules of certain coding.
-SAP does not warrant the correctness and completeness of the Code given herein, and SAP shall not be liable for errors or damages caused by the usage of the Code, unless damages were caused by SAP intentionally or by SAP's gross negligence.

-## Important Disclaimers on Security and Legal Aspects

-This document is for informational purposes only.
-Its content is subject to change without notice, and SAP does not warrant that it is error-free.
-SAP MAKES NO WARRANTIES, EXPRESS OR IMPLIED, OR OF MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.

 ## License

 Copyright (c) 2017 SAP SE or an SAP affiliate company.
 All rights reserved.